mpv-player/mpv/DOCS/man/options.rst

     there is a change in video parameters, video stream or file.
 This used to be the default behavior.
 Currently only affects X11 VOs.

-``--fs-missioncontrol``
-    (OS X only)
-    Use OS X Mission Control's fullscreen feature instead of the custom one provided by mpv.
-This can potentially break a lot of stuff like ``--geometry`` and is disabled by default.
-On the other hand it provides a more 'OS X-like' user experience.

 ``--heartbeat-cmd=<command>``
     Command that is executed every 30 seconds during playback via *system()* - i.e. using the shell.
 The time between the commands can be customized with